marnix/zigmmverify/README.md

 # How to build and run

-Build using Zig 0.7.1, then just run the resulting binary, passing a single .mm file on the command line.
+Build using Zig master, then just run the resulting binary, passing a single .mm file on the command line.

 For example, use set.mm, which you can get from metamath.org,